 “The heathens want us to believe in a round Steinbach, but it looks pretty darn flat to me,” said P. Funk.
 “I mean I just stood in front of MCC Store on Main Street and I could see all the way to the Credit Union!
 If Steinbach was round, that would be impossible!”

-P. Funk believes Steinbach is actually shaped like a flat piece of roll kuchen and hopes to proves this with aerial photography from deep space.
+P. Funk believes Steinbach is actually shaped like a flat piece of roll kuchen and hopes to prove this with aerial photography from deep space.

 “According to my calculations, if Steinbach was round, the water tower should be a full two-hundred feet below the Jake Epp Library yet,” said P. Funk.
 “Ever since we allowed Englishers in this town, they’ve corrupted us with their round Steinbach nonsense!”